 - Last updated:

-The Pumicestone Passage catchment receives freshwater inflows from a network of streams including Bells, Mellum, Coochin, Coonowrin, Tibrogargan, Hussey and Elimbah Creeks.
+The Pumicestone Passage catchment receives freshwater inflows from a network of streams including Bells, Mellum, Coochin, Coonowrin, Tibrogargan and Elimbah Creeks.
 These drain eastward from the D'Aguilar Range and the spectacular Glasshouse Mountains.

-The passage separates Bribie Island from the mainland and is a long, tidal waterway influenced primarily by tidal flushing of the southern passage from Deception Bay.
-Approximately 80% of the passage is less than 2 metres deep.
+The passage separates Bribie Island from the mainland.
+It is a long, tidal waterway influenced by tidal flushing from its northern mouth at Caloundra and its southern mouth at Deception Bay.
+Approximately 80% of the passage is less than two metres deep.

-Due to environmental diversity, including seagrass meadows, sand islands, mud flats, mangroves and significant species such as turtles, dugongs and migratory shorebirds, the Pumicestone Passage is part of the Ramsar-listed Moreton Bay Marine Park.
-It is also a declared fish habitat area and a high ecological value waterway under State legislation.
+The Pumicestone Passage has high environmental values, including seagrass meadows, sand islands, intertidal flats and mangroves and iconic and threatened species such as turtles, dugong and migratory shorebirds.
+It is part of the -listed Moreton Bay Marine Park and is also a declared fish habitat area under state legislation.

-The passage is also a regional aquatic playground, presenting opportunities such as boating, paddling, fishing and swimming, which attract thousands of locals and visitors each year.
+The passage is also a regional aquatic playground, providing opportunities such as boating, paddling, fishing and swimming, which attract thousands of locals and visitors each year.

-In response to declines in water quality, loss of wildlife habitat and high population growth within the catchment, Sunshine Coast Council, Moreton Bay Regional Council and more than 30 stakeholders worked together to develop the Pumicestone Passage and Catchment Action Plan 2013–2016.
+In response to declines in water quality, loss of wildlife habitat and high population growth within the catchment, Sunshine Coast Council, Moreton Bay Regional Council and more than 30 stakeholder groups have collaborated to preserve and improve the values of the Pumicestone Passage and its catchment, in recent years under the banner of the Pumicestone Catchment Network.
+The Network developed and implemented an inaugural catchment action plan (CAP) for the passage over the 2013-2016 period.

 - Sunshine Coast Rivers Initiative